After Elderly Woman Changed Will To Give Caregiver $500,000, Family Fights Decision In Court

 CHICAGO (CBS) — Airline tickets, Air Pods, massage therapy.

-Those are just some of the gifts one woman gave to her spiritual caregiver before passing away.READ MORE: Pride Month History Makers: Victor Salvo, Legacy Project
+Those are just some of the gifts one woman gave to her spiritual caregiver before passing away.READ MORE: Illinois Further Extends Expiration Dates For Driver's Licenses

 But the woman’s nephew later found out his aunt also left the cargiver a half-million dollars in her will and he’s claiming it’s a case of elder financial abuse.